 There are several ways that stress and addiction are related.
 Stress can lead to substance abuse as a form of escape, and it can also trigger a relapse.
-After you have completed your addiction treatment program at Bayview Recovery in Portland, you should manage your stress levels and stressful situations that could trigger self-destructive behavior.
+After you have completed your addiction treatment program at Bayview Recovery in Tacoma, WA, you should manage your stress levels and stressful situations that could trigger self-destructive behavior.

 It’s vital to get treatment for both your addiction and your stress levels.
 At Bayview Recovery, we strive to give you the tools to manage both of these factors effectively.
 We offer a range of addiction and mental health treatment programs to help attain this goal.
 For more information about our treatment programs, contact our experts today at 855.478.3650.